Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - There is a `cli.sh` file in the `docker/util_scripts` directory that can be used to connect to the database using the command-line interface
+- Running the command-line interface is optional
+- When run, you can issue SQL queries interactively.
+When the `cli.sh` script is run, you should see something like this in your terminal:

 ![psql-cli](./images/psql_cli.png "psql-cli")